JamesVaughan/tmg_emme_lib/README.md

 # TMG EMME Lib

-This library gives us an example of how to create a Rust library that is able to be called from
+This library gives us an example of how to create a Rust library that is able to be called from the Python instead for EMME.

 ## Building the project